 Believe it or not, something as simple as a dirty dryer lint trap can cause major problems with the performance of your dryer.
-A dirty lint trap can restrict the airflow of your dryer, which may result in longer dry times and overall poor performance.
+The best way to prevent these problems is knowing how to clean your dryer lint trap properly.

 What Restricts Airflow in a Dryer?

 Airflow in the dryer can be restricted in a few different ways.

 - Clogged dryer vents (the hose that goes out of your dryer)

 - Wax build-up and dirty dryer lint trap

 - Built-up dryer lint and debris in the dryer itself

 The first sign that you have restricted airflow will be poor dryer performance including longer dry times and no heat.
 You’ll obviously notice if your dryer isn’t heating (and therefore not drying your clothing), but if the restricted airflow is simply causing poor performance, you may not be as aware of the problem.